Marie Dean Arrington

 Marie Dean Arrington (August 8, 1933 – May 10, 2014) was an American criminal.
-In 1969 she became the second woman to be placed on the list of FBI Ten Most Wanted Fugitives.
+In 1969, she became the second woman to be placed on the list of FBI Ten Most Wanted Fugitives.

-Arrington was originally sentenced to death for the murder of Vivian Ritter, a legal secretary who worked in Leesburg, Florida for a public defender who unsuccessfully represented her two children on felony charges.
+Arrington was originally sentenced to death for the murder of Vivian Ritter, a legal secretary who worked in Leesburg, Florida.
+Ritter worked for public defender Bob Pierce, who had unsuccessfully represented Arrington's two children in felony charges.
 Arrington escaped from prison in 1969 while awaiting execution by cutting through a window screen and fleeing in her pajamas.

 After she was caught, she was sentenced in 1972 to 10 additional years for escape, but her death sentence was commuted to life in prison when the U.S. Supreme Court struck down capital punishment as unconstitutional in Furman v.
 Georgia (1972).

-Arrington died on May 10, 2014 in Lowell Correctional Institution in Marion County, Florida, the same institution from which she escaped.
+Arrington died on May 10, 2014, in Lowell Correctional Institution in Marion County, Florida, the same institution from which she escaped.
 She was 80 years old.

 Murder of Jack Arrington

-Arrington's first conviction occurred in 1964, for the killing of her husband Lester “Jack” Arrington.
+Arrington's first conviction occurred in 1964, for the killing of her husband Lester "Jack" Arrington.
 Jack, 34, was a former policeman and a bouncer at a nightclub in Miami.
-Jack was killed on July 4, 1964 on Bethune Beach.
+Jack was killed on July 4, 1964, on Bethune Beach.
 Arrington turned herself in the following day, confessing to shooting her husband.
-During the trial Arrington claimed that the shooting was an accident while her lawyer claimed self-defense, as Jack had become violent with her while the two were arguing in their car.
+During the trial, Arrington claimed that the shooting was an accident while her lawyer claimed self-defense, as Jack had become violent with her while the two were arguing in their car.
 This resulted in her shooting him.
 Nathaniel Powers, a witness at the scene, told police that he broke the couple up after he saw Jack choking her in the front seat of the car.
 As the police were unable to locate the weapon Arrington was found guilty of manslaughter instead of more severe charges and sentenced to twenty years in prison.
 Arrington would later admit in a 2012 interview that she had buried the gun with her husband.